remcalu/Last-Online-Discord-Bot/README.md

 ![Demo](https://i.imgur.com/Uqjj8CE.png)

 ## Commands
-Currently there are 5 commands
+Currently there are 5 commands that can be used
 ~~~~
 `help
 `ping